aws-samples/amplify-cdkv2-stepfunctions/README.md

 ## Walkthrough

-This example demonstrates how to use AWS Amplify, AWS CDK v2, and Amazon S3 storage to deploy a StepFunction that synchronizes S3 buckets.
-The StepFunction is designed to copy all objects from a source bucket into a destination bucket in a bi-directional manner, while ignoring objects that are already present.
+This example demonstrates how to use AWS Amplify, AWS CDK v2, and Amazon S3 storage to deploy a AWS Step Function that synchronizes S3 buckets.
+The AWS Step Function is designed to copy all objects from a source bucket into a destination bucket in a bi-directional manner, while ignoring objects that are already present.
 In addition, the example uses Lambda functions to facilitate the synchronization process.

 To create the application described, you will need to follow these steps:

 1. Set up an Amplify project
 2. Add a S3 storage resource via Amplify and AWS console.
 3. Add Lambda functions to access S3 storage.
-4. Add CDK stepfunction resource using Amplify custom resource.
+4. Add CDK Step Function resource using Amplify custom resource.
 5. Test the application on AWS console.

 ## Prerequisites